Arksine/moonraker/docs/dev_changelog.md

     remote_api.py module that handles server configuration.
   - webhooks.py has been changed to handle communications with the server
   - klippy.py has been changed to pass itself to webhooks
-  - file_manager.py has been changed to specifiy the correct status code when an error is generated attempting to upload or delete a file
+  - file_manager.py has been changed to specify the correct status code when an error is generated attempting to upload or delete a file
 - The nginx configuration will need the following additional section:
   ```